 However, the ultimate responsibility for ensuring that the subsequently filed drawings do not contain new technical information, which would conflict with Art.
-123(2), rests with the Examining Division.
+123(2)

 It should be noted that it will not normally be possible under Art.
 123(2) to add completely new drawings to an application, since in most cases a new drawing cannot be unambiguously derivable from the mere text of the description.
 For the same reasons amendments to drawings should be carefully checked for compliance with Art.
 123(2).